penglin17/belief-propagation/README.md

 The current implementation is v1.0 and is only used for demonstration of the TRC algorithm.
 It may not be bug-free but we are maintaining the code and welcoming any comments.

+The rgbf.rar contains Java pseudocode for the Region Graph Binary Factorization (RGBF) algorithm, which can be used as a reference to build your own RGBF function for a region graph.

 maintenance: p.lin17@outlook.com